 The lawyers at Gottesman & Hollis, P.A. represent those who suffer personal injuries in New Hampshire motorcycle accidents.
 Most motorcycle accidents are intersection crashes involving traffic violations by careless and inattentive drivers.
 Motorcycle accidents are often devastating, life-altering events, and dealing with the aftermath can be overwhelming.
 If you were hurt in a motorcycle accident, our experienced lawyers can help you get the compensation you deserve.
 For a free and confidential consultation about your motorcycle accident, call (603) 889-5959 today.

 Motorcycle accidents almost always result in injuries to the rider.
 These may include traumatic brain injury, bone fractures, scars, back and neck strains, burns, internal injuries, and disc injuries.
 Some motorcycle accident victims struggle with lifelong health issues such as paralysis, insomnia, memory loss, and post traumatic stress disorder.
 Unfortunately, many insurance companies try to avoid compensating motorcycle accident victims for the costs associated with their injuries.
-It then becomes necessary for victims to hire a lawyer who will fight for fair compensation on their behalf.
+It then becomes necessary for victims to hire a motorcycle accident lawyer who will fight for fair compensation on their behalf.

 Many people are overwhelmed by the prospect of filing a lawsuit.
 Our lawyers are dedicated to providing individualized attention to their clients, and will keep you informed of the progress they make in your case.